OPS-E2E-PPE/VBA-Docs/api/Word.Selection.FormattedText.md

 keywords: vbawd10.chm158662658
 f1_keywords:
 - vbawd10.chm158662658
-ms.prod: word
 api_name:
 - Word.Selection.FormattedText
 ms.assetid: b16da3f9-1aa6-e722-0a9c-8a4c30922450
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Selection.FormattedText property (Word)

 Returns or sets a **[Range](Word.Range.md)** object that includes the formatted text in the specified range or selection.
 Read/write.

 ## Syntax

 _expression_. `FormattedText`

- _expression_ A variable that represents a '[Selection](Word.Selection.md)' object.
+_expression_ A variable that represents a **[Selection](Word.Selection.md)** object.

 ## Remarks

 This property returns a **[Range](Word.Range.md)** object with the character formatting and text from the specified range or selection.
 Paragraph formatting is included in the **[Range](Word.Range.md)** object if there is a paragraph mark in the range or selection.

 When you set this property, the text in the range is replaced with formatted text.
 If you don't want to replace the existing text, use the **Collapse** method before using this property (see the first example).